Operation Ripper: Advance to the Buffalo Line

-During the evening of the 13th General Ridgway ordered the next phase of the advance to begin the following morning.
+During the evening of the 13th Ridgway ordered the next phase of the advance to begin the following morning.
 In the west, the 25th Infantry Division was to advance toward a segment of the Buffalo Line bulging 4 mi above the Seoul-Chunchron road in a zone confined to the west side of the Pukhan River.
 In the main attack, IX Corps was to make its major effort in the right half of the Corps' zone, sending the 1st Cavalry and 1st Marine Divisions to clear Hongcheon and then to occupy the Buffalo Line above town to block Route 29 leading northwest to Chuncheon and Route 24 running through the Hongcheon River valley to the northeast.
 Only short advances were required in the western half of the IX Corps' zone, by the 24th Division at the left in conjunction with the I Corps advance and by the ROK 6th Division at the right to protect the flank of the forces attacking Hongcheon.
 To the east, X Corps and ROK III Corps were to continue toward the Idaho Line while, on the flank, ROK I Corps had only to maintain its forward positions in the coastal slopes while other Corps' forces concentrated on eliminating the KPA 10th Division.